OurRootsOrg/cms-server/README.md

 ### Populating the ElasticSearch index mapping

-First, go to your new Elasticsearch index in AWS, select Security Settings, edit the Access Policy, and temporarily add the following so you can access the ES instance from your local machine.
+First, go to your new Elasticsearch index in AWS, select Security Configuration, edit the Access Policy, and temporarily add the following statement so you can access the ES instance from your local machine.

 ```
  {